An Ultimate Guide to WhatsApp Business API Pricing

 Free Entry Point Conversations on WhatsApp Business API

-When a customer initiates a message through one of the provided free entry points, it also opens a 24-hour customer service window.
+When a customer initiates a message through one of the provided free entry points, it opens a 24-hour customer service window.
 Within this time, you can respond with a free-form message at no cost.
-Keep in mind that once you send a response, the messaging window extends to 72 hours.
+Remember that once you send a response, the messaging window extends to 72 hours.

 Once the 24-hour customer service window expires, your business can only respond if you use a pre-approved WhatsApp template to initiate a conversation yourself.